felix307253927/gulp-vsftp/README.md

 Type: `Boolean`
 Default: `false`
-If you set true, remote files will be delete.
+If you set true, remote files will be delete(only suports linux now).

 #### options.ignoreCleanPath